 - Remove wastes, such as urea, from the blood.

 - Restore the proper balance of electrolytes in the blood.

-Before treatments can begin, your doctor will need to create a site where the blood can flow in and out of your body during the dialysis sessions.
+Before treatments can start, your doctor will need to create a site where the blood can flow in and out of your body during the dialysis sessions.
 This is called the dialysis access.
-The type of dialysis access you have will depend in part on how quickly you need to begin hemodialysis.
+The type of dialysis access you have will depend in part on how quickly you need to start dialysis.

 There are different types of access for hemodialysis:

 - A fistula connects an artery to a vein in your arm.
 It may take several months to form.

 - A graft is a small tube that connects the artery and vein.
 It doesn't last as long as a fistula.

 - A venous catheter is a tube placed in your neck or chest.
 It's used for a short time only.